 New Bern is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 30,070 people and ten constituent neighborhoods, New Bern is the 29th largest community in North Carolina.

-Unlike some cities, New Bern isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Bern are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Bern is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Bern is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in New Bern who work in office and administrative support (10.51%), sales jobs (9.47%), and food service (8.87%).
+There are especially a lot of people living in New Bern who work in office and administrative support (10.85%), teaching (9.12%), and food service (9.01%).